Our Story

-About The Farm
+The Farm

-About The Farm
+The Story of a Farm

-Every farm has a story – that of Highland Farms begins on a ranch 600 miles south of Mount Hood, located halfway between the fertile fields of the Central Valley and the Pacific Ocean.
-The Chur ranch in Salinas, California, cultivated a deep love and passion for farm life, the smells of the earth, and the cowboy lifestyle in Connor McWilliams.
-This passion coupled itself with a enterprising plan in young Connor’s mind: hang a shingle as a general contractor until the moment that career can yield a farm and livestock of his own.
+Every farm has a story — that of Highland Farms begins on a ranch 600 miles south of Mount Hood, located halfway between the fertile fields of the Central Valley and the Pacific Ocean.
+The Church ranch in Salinas, California, cultivated a deep love and passion for farm life, the smells of the earth, and the cowboy lifestyle in Connor McWilliams.
+This passion coupled itself with an enterprising plan in young Connor's mind: hang a shingle as a general contractor until the moment that career can yield a farm and livestock of his own.

 Work in the construction industry naturally led to experience in hospitality and design, and being a natural dreamer, Connor couldn't imagine owning a property without creating a hospitality experience to share with the world.
 This vision led to the creation of Highland Farms; an overgrown property uncovered from decades of nature's re-wilding at the base of Mt.
 Hood.
 Highland Farms needed someone with a dream to see its full potential: